 Recent advances in scientific knowledge on how the human body works and how it is affected by our environment have created exciting news for those of us looking to live well for longer.
 Understanding how the gut microbiome largely affects our brains, immune system, hormonal balance, and more has changed the game for humanity.
 For instance, we now know that most of our gut bacteria create neurotransmitters.

+What else affects the production and release of happiness chemicals?
+Science and spirituality have given us so many answers over the years.
 Understanding how meditation works in the body has changed our interest in adding this practice to our days.
 Understanding how hormonal imbalances can be triggered by stress hormones and poor diet has changed treatment plans.
 And now, understanding how neurochemicals affect the other systems in our body and vice versa, has given us room to actually live happier for longer!

 Scientists know of about 60 neurotransmitters in our brains so far.
 They are categorized into small amine molecules, amino acids, or neuropeptides.
 Neurochemicals are chemical messages transmitted between your brain cells.
 Four of those- dopamine, serotonin, oxytocin and endorphins - are neurochemicals responsible for our happiness!

 Over the years, certain drugs and medications have been created that can block or elevate the signals sent by neurotransmitters to help with diseases and mental health issues.
 There are also many natural, or non-synthetic actions you take to affect your neurochemical production, like getting adequate sunshine and meditation.

 Neurons that use serotonin send messages to your nervous system about sleep, memory, appetite, and mood.
 It is called the “calming chemical” due to the obvious effect on mood.
 Being happy is associated with better health and longevity, so this chemical is very important for your overall wellness long-term.